ShanonJackson/oxc/crates/oxc_codegen/docs/codegen_fast_plan.md

 ## Next Steps

-- Prototype the measurement pass to validate estimated buffer sizes and confirm we can compute accurate byte counts for comments and directives.
+- Continue profiling to identify remaining SIMD candidates and cold-path cleanups.
-- Draft benchmarks (e.g., bundler-sized JS files, TS with JSX) to quantify baseline vs. target performance.
+- Expand benchmark coverage (e.g., bundler-sized JS files, TS with JSX) to monitor regressions as follow-up optimizations land.
-- Identify hotspots in current `gen.rs` via profiling to prioritize rewrite order (likely expressions, loops, class bodies).
-- Begin translating high-frequency printers into the new module while keeping the legacy generator as correctness reference.

-This plan sets the stage for an aggressive rewrite that honors drop-in requirements and existing semantics while enabling low-level optimizations tailored to modern CPU architectures.
+- Document the final architecture and its invariants so future contributors can reason about the unsafe code and buffer guarantees.

+This plan captures the architecture implemented in the repository today, highlighting the single-pass emitter and contiguous comment storage while tracking areas for future tuning.